jankoritak/jankoritak-blog/posts/typescript-typeguards.md

 There are couple ways to resolve our issue.

-### Alter the type declaration
+### Specify the type declaration

-The easiest solution to this would be altering the type itself to our needs.
-Explicitly declaring that Saturn does not have water with `water: undefined`.
+The easiest solution to this would be specifying the type declaration itself.
+When we explicitly declare that Saturn does not have water with `water: undefined`, we reach exhaustiveness.
+The compiler now knows that type `Planet` has type `water: Water | undefined`.

 ```typescript
   type Saturn = {